 designer & writer

-The following shows my process for creating the logo for a personal project that will launch at a future date.
+The following shows my process for creating the logo for a personal project.

 My initial idea was to create a logo with a hand drawn quality.
 I digitally sketched out some ideas using fonts that have varying degrees of a hand drawn style.